Christian influences on the Islamic world: Language

 In the late 7th and 8th centuries, Muslims encountered Levantine Christians.
 The cognate Syriac word sahedo may have influenced the Arabic shahid ('martyr-witness').
 During the Abbasid dynasty, translations of the gospels from Syriac into Arabic were made, particularly by historian Bar-Hebraeus, at the request of the Arab governor.
+According to Professor Dominique Urvoy of the University of Toulouse-Jean Jaurès the Arabic script may have been created by Christian missionaries from the Christianized Arab city of Hira in ancient Iraq.